snowkeeper/chokidar-socket-emitter/README.md

 //or specify the path
 chokidarEvEmitter({port: 8090, path: '.'})

-//you can also supply an http server instance, that way it will run within your server, no need for extra port require('chokidar-socket-emitter')({app: server})
+//you can also supply a http server instance, that way it will run within your server, no need for extra port require('chokidar-socket-emitter')({app: server})

+//you can also supply a io server instance require('chokidar-socket-emitter')( { io: my.io } )
 ```

 ## FAQ